Adolescent Birth Rate

 King County’s adolescent birth rate continues to decline over time.

-From 2018-2022, King County’s adolescent birth rate was 2.3 births per 1,000 female teens.
+From 2019-2023, King County’s adolescent birth rate was 2.2 births per 1,000 female teens.
 The adolescent birth rate is defined as live births among females ages 15-17.
 Adolescent birthing people are at increased risk for pregnancy complications, and their children are more vulnerable to health complications.
-Teen pregnancy and childbearing bring significant economic and social costs through both immediate and long-term impacts.
 Preventing adolescent birth is crucial for reducing infant mortality and improving maternal health.

-Race and ethnicity: The adolescent birth rates of Hispanic (7.1 per 1,000) and Native Hawaiian/Pacific Islander (6.4 per 1,000) birthing people were greater than the overall King County rate.
+Race and ethnicity: The adolescent birth rates of Hispanic (6.6 per 1,000) and Native Hawaiian/Pacific Islander (5.5 per 1,000) teens were higher than those of other groups.

-Geography: The adolescent birth rate in South King County (3.7 per 1,000) was greater than the rate for overall King County.
+Geography: The adolescent birth rate in South King County (3.8 per 1,000) was greater than the rates for other regions.

 Notes & Sources